mjenior/promptpal/README.md

 write.request(query)

 # Pass the rough draft text to the editor agent to recieve a more finalize version
-query ="""
-Edit the previous post to be much more polished and ready for release.
+edit.request("Edit the previous post to be much more polished and ready for release.")
-"""
-edit.request(query)
 ```

 This is one just example of how multiple LLM agents may be leveraged in concert to accelerate the rate that user workloads may be accomplished.